-Armoire costs $149 a month.
-(Sign up with my referral link to get your first month for just $49!)
-As mentioned, that includes unlimited rentals of four items at a time each month, plus free dry cleaning and shipping as part of your subscription.
-You can opt to start small with their capsule wardrobe option for $79 a month, or a 7 item capsule wardrobe for $119 a month.
-You can also save by purchasing a quarterly plan ($399, working out to $133/month) or the semi-annual plan ($699, working out to be $117/month).
+Armoire offers an unlimited plan for $249 a month.
+(Sign up with my referral link to get your first month at 60% off!)
+As mentioned, that includes unlimited rentals of six items at a time each month, plus free dry cleaning and shipping as part of your subscription.
+You can opt to start small with their 4 item capsule wardrobe option for $79 a month, or a 7 item capsule wardrobe for $119 a month.
+You can also save up to $193 annually by prepaying for your subscription.

 Need more?
-Add on additional space in your case for $20/month for one item, $30 for two additional items, or $50 for three additional items.
+Add on additional space in your case for $15/month for each additional item.
 If you need a break from your subscription, you can just let Armoire know via email, or live chat with someone on their website.

 Who is Armoire for?

 With brands such as Alice and Olivia, Equipment, French Connection, Yumi Kim, Diane Von Furstenburg, Theory, Rachel Zoe, and many, many more, contemporary professional women can easily add things to their case and request delivery for pieces that they will love.
 Armoire’s style profile covers sizes 0-24W for dresses/pants and sizes XS-4X for blouses/tops.
 If you’re expecting, you can also enter your baby’s due date to receive maternity-friendly pieces.Armoire’s aesthetic ranges from funky, colorful and hip to a more buttoned-up, tailored professional vibe.
 The brands are ever-changing, with new contemporary brands like Scotch and Soda and Cupcakes and Cashmere to even more casual and athletic pieces from Adidas, Tory Sport, and Puma.
 They also have high-end finds from brands like Opening Ceremony, 3.1 Philip Lim, Isabel Marant, Proenza Schouler, Marni, and more.

 As I mentioned above, women in the 25-45 age range will probably be most at home with the Armoire service and the styles featured, but it can vary depending on your personal style and clothing needs.
 The young professional or creative worker will find a variety of options for both work and play.
 Special event options are available which makes the service super convenient for wedding and event season.
 Armoire also has a variety of options for women who are expecting, too!